Solo Diabate: Al Ahly Benghazi (2023–2024)

 Diabate joined Libyan club Al Ahly Benghazi for the 2024 BAL qualification tournaments.
 On 1 November 2023, Diabate made his debut and recorded 13 points and 9 assists in Al Ahly's 86–77 win over FAP.
 Diabate helped Al Ahly qualify for their first ever BAL season, which began in April.
 They reached the finals, in which Diabate scored 20 points but lost to his former team Petro de Luanda, thus missing out on his third championship.
 He posted BAL career-highs in points (11.3), rebounds (4.7), assists (5.8), steals (1.8) and blocks (0.4), and was named to the BAL All-Defensive First Team after the season.

 Return to Petro de Luanda (2024–2025)

 On 10 August 2024, Petro de Luanda announced that they signed Diabate, who returned after one year.
 He reached a record-extending fourth final with Petro, but lost to Al Ahli Tripoli.
 Diabate was however given the BAL Sportsmanship Award.

 Dar City (2025–present)

-On 8 October 2025, Diabate joiend Tanzanian champions Dar City of the NBL and the Road to BAL.
+On 8 October 2025, Diabate joined Tanzanian champions Dar City of the NBL and the Road to BAL.